nicothyun/nicothyun.github.io/_posts/2024-03-28-paragons-awakening.md

 ## TLDR

-Parallel TCG is a free-to-play trading card game running on Ethereum and the Base Network.
+Parallel TCG is a free-to-play trading card game running on Ethereum and Base Network.
 The focus was to position ParagonsDAO as a key partner within Parallel’s ecosystem where gamers can accumulate an onchain reputation score, eventually enabling them to lend and borrow NFT assets for free.

 ## Role